Assign Managed Google Play apps to Android enterprise devices with Intune

-Android enterprise is a program for Android work profile devices and kiosk devices.
+Android enterprise is a program for Android work profile devices, dedicated/kiosk devices, and fully managed devices.
 For Android work profile devices, Android enterprise is a set of features and services that separate personal apps and data from work apps and data.
 Android enterprise provides additional management options and privacy when people use their Android devices for work.
 Intune helps you deploy apps and settings to Android work profile devices to make sure work and personal information are separate.
 All apps you install on Android work profile devices come from the Managed Google Play store.
 How you assign apps to Android work profile devices differs from how you assign them to standard Android devices.
 You sign in to the store, browse for the apps you want, and approve them.
 The app then appears in the Licensed apps node of the Azure portal, and you can manage assignment of the app as you would any other app.

 Additionally, if you have created your own line-of-business (LOB) apps, you can assign them as follows: